tmulc18/DeepCTR/examples/README.md

 ### Data splits
 #### Competition data
-We use the entire training data as the training dataset, and the test data as the final test dataset.
-Note that within the training data, we use 20% as a holdout validation dataset.
+We use the entire training data as the training dataset, 10% of the data as a validation dataset, and the last 10% of data as the holdout test dataset.

 #### 1TB data
 We use days zero through eighteen as the train dataset, day nineteen for the validation dataset, and days twenty and twentyone as the test dataset.